 Just so you know ahead of time…you’re gonna need tortilla’s for this recipe!
 (Avoid the alien invasion…get the tortilla’s!
 Save a husband!)

 Let’s face it, enchilada’s without tortillas are…well….soup!
 (Duh!)
 We’re not making soup.
 We are, however, making these simple, easy white chicken enchilada’s.
 You are going to absolutely love how easy these come together.

 I use Rotisserie chicken for this cheesy yummy dish.
 You will need 3 1/2 cups of shredded cooked chicken meat.

 In a medium size bowl mix 1 can (14.5 ounce) of green enchilada sauce with 1 cup of sour cream and 1/4 cup of milk.
 Add in either 1/2 cup fresh diced onion or 1/4 cup dried onion flakes.

 Dried onion flakes were my choice, because I didn’t want to mess with fresh onion.
 I just wasn’t in the mood to smell like one of the line workers from your local greasy burger joint.
 This is purely a personal choice.
-There will be no judgement which ever direction you decide to go.
+There will be no judgment which ever direction you decide to go.